Glossary of Terms

 International Statistical Classification of Diseases and Related Health Problems (Tenth Revision), used to code causes of death since 1 January 2000.

-Organisation which assists local authorities in providing better public services to the people of Scotland, please go to their website via the following link www.improvementservice.org.uk.
+Organisation which assists local authorities in providing better public services to the people of Scotland, and are custodians of the One Scotland Gazetteer www.improvementservice.org.uk.